School Tax Calculator

 The same is true for a single renter earning $35,000 per year.

-A single mom with two kids won't pay income taxes until her income exceeds $80,000 because there is an additional deduction of $15,000 for a single taxpayer who is also head of household.
+A single mom with two kids won't pay income taxes unless her income exceeds $80,000 because there is an additional deduction of $15,000 for a single taxpayer who is also head of household.

-All three of these families also will benefit from dramatically lowered property taxes which will reduce the cost of homeownership or renting.
+All of these families also will benefit from dramatically lowered property taxes which reduces the cost of homeownership or renting.

 Inbound commuters will pay a 3 percent tax on the wages they earn in New Hampshire.

-Outbound commuters already pay an income tax to other states and they will receive a full credit against the proposed New Hampshire income tax.
+Outbound commuters already pay an income tax to other states and they will receive a full credit against the proposed New Hampshire Education Income tax.
 Their income tax burden won't change, but their property taxes will go down.

 Businesses that own real estate will pay more consistent taxes across the state because school taxes more proportionate.
 This will promote broader economic development and avoid limiting business growth to a few favored communities.

 The 3-3 Tax Savings Plan flips the script of how we pay for public education in New Hampshire.
-Rather than local taxes paying the lion's share of school costs, that burden is shifted to the state where multiple court rulings say it belongs.
+Rather than local taxes paying the lion's share of school costs, that burden shifts to the state where multiple court rulings say it belongs.

-According to the Institute for Tax and Economic Policy (ITEP) that created the model for the plan, the 3-3 Tax Savings Plan raises about $2 billion for local, k-12 education.
-That’s about $1 billion from a flat 3 percent income tax and another $1 billion from a statewide property tax with a $250,000 homestead exemption.
-Add this to the current amount contributed by the state of $700 million and the $400 million contributed by the federal government and we have accounted for $3.1 billion of the $4 billion spent on public education in New Hampshire each year.
-Under the 3-3 Tax Savings Plan, local property taxes will contribute $900 million to the cost of education rather than the $3.2 billion contributed under the current funding scheme.
+According to the Institute for Tax and Economic Policy (ITEP), the 3-3 Tax Savings Plan raises about $2 billion for local, K-12 education.
+(That’s about $1 billion from a flat 3 percent income tax and another $1 billion from a statewide property tax with a $250,000 homestead exemption and renters credit.)
+Add this to the current amount contributed by the state of $700 million in adequacy funding and the $400 million contributed by the federal government and we have accounted for $3 billion of the $4 billion spent on public education in New Hampshire each year.
+If it had been in effect in 2024, the 3-3 Tax Savings Plan would have reduced school revenue derived from local property taxes to $1 billion rather than the $2.64 billion collected under the current funding scheme.

 Learn more about ITEP at https://itep.org/about/